Toner Versus Micellar Water

 Decades ago, toners were focused on clearing acne-prone skin and included harsh astringents to rid the skin of excess oils, which could be stripping and intense for most skin types.

-However, now toners are available to comfort, soothe, hydrate, or balance the skin depending on your personal needs.
+However, toners are now available to comfort, soothe, hydrate, or balance the skin, depending on your personal needs.

 Toners (we love this one with witch hazel from Thayers can help to hydrate and treat the skin, while also balancing the skin’s pH levels.